vshantam/Blindness_Detection/README.md

 It has little bit of enhancement with regular preprocessing techniques but it turns out to be the great deal.The steps will be discussed as we go.

+The steps are below:

+        1. Load the image into the greyscale.
+        2.

 <h5><b>This is currently ongoing project</b></h5>